hellz-satans/finances/README.md

 really know who they are, what their intentions are or what they can and _could_ do, really.

 So, here we are.
-I wrote a quick'n'dirty solution at first ([v1]) and I've been tweaking and removing stuff over the time, which is what you're reading.
+I wrote a quick'n'dirty solution at first ([v1]) and I've been tweaking and removing stuff over time, which is what you're reading.

 ## Images and Icons